| IT

 route avoids the city's steep hills, but it's

+still taxing.
 Regulars like Tsutomu Shimomura wouldn't miss

 it.
 He's the Web sleuth famed for tracking down